Calgary Flames: Hockey Hall of Fame members

 Several members of the Flames organization have been honoured by the Hockey Hall of Fame during the team's history in Calgary.

-Eleven former Flames have been elected to the Hall of Fame, five of whom earned their credentials primarily in Calgary.
+Twelve former Flames have been elected to the Hall of Fame, six of whom earned their credentials primarily in Calgary.
 Lanny McDonald was the first Flame player inducted, gaining election in 1992.
 McDonald recorded 215 goals in 492 games over seven and a half seasons for the Flames, including a team-record 66 goals in 1982–83.
 He was joined in 2000 by a fellow member of the 1989 Stanley Cup championship team, Joe Mullen.
 Mullen spent five seasons with the Flames, recording 388 points and capturing two Lady Byng Trophies.
 Grant Fuhr, elected in 2003, became the third former Flames player to enter the Hall.
 Fuhr played only one season in Calgary; however, he recorded his 400th career win in a Flames uniform, a victory over the Florida Panthers on October 22, 1999.
 In 2007, Al MacInnis became the fourth former Flame inducted into the Hall, and the third to earn his Hall of Fame credentials primarily as a Flame.
 MacInnis was a member of the Flames from 1981 until 1994.
 He is best remembered for his booming slapshot, as well as for winning the Conn Smythe Trophy in 1989 as playoff MVP.
 On November 9, 2009, Brett Hull became the fifth player in Calgary Flames history to be inducted into the Hockey Hall of Fame.